cpilipis/Hey_World/README.md

 I know how to write in _italicized_, and **bold**.
 What about _**both**_?

-+ Now i know how to
+# Now i know how to:
 * Mess with text's looks with Bold and Italics,
 * Make Titles,
 * Put links,